-When it comes to the science though, not enough studies employ a direct comparison between vaping and smoking.
+When it comes to the science though, research often doesn’t directly compare vaping and smoking.
 That’s a missed opportunity.
 It’s understood that smoking is bad for you with many health risks, but is vaping bad for you?
 How does vaping affect your health?
 Apart from understanding the absolute safety of vaping, it’s imperative to know if vaping is much safer than smoking.

-Public Health England has been unequivocal in its findings: vaping is at least 95 percent safer than smoking.
+Public Health England has been unequivocal in its findings: PHE says vaping is at least 95 percent safer than smoking.
 They understand that studying the dangers of vaping alone is only half of the subject, since vaping exists primarily as an alternative to smoking.
-But because there aren’t many studies that employ a direct comparison, the available information on vaping must be measured against the available information on cigarette smoking, rather than in isolation.
+But because there aren’t many studies that make a direct comparison, the available information on vaping must usually be measured against separate sources discussing the risks of cigarette smoking.

 In fact, the things that are most dangerous in burning tobacco are largely absent from vaping.
-Since there is no combustion in vaping, there is no tar and no carbon monoxide—two other major dangers of smoking.
+Since there is no combustion in vaping, there is also no tar or carbon monoxide—two other major dangers of smoking.
 Vaping uses heat from a coil to turn e-liquid into an inhalable aerosol.
-It looks like smoke, but isn’t.
+It looks like smoke, but it isn’t.
 That said, vaping is not without some potential risks to lung health.

 There is some concern over the ingredients in e-liquid: propylene glycol, vegetable glycerin, and flavorings.
-There is no serious human research on the effects of inhaling PG or VG daily for an extended period of time, although animal studies of PG inhalation haven’t raised any red flags.
+There is no serious human research on the effects of inhaling PG or VG daily for many years, although animal studies of PG inhalation haven’t raised any red flags.
 PG has been found to cause minor irritation of the airways, but this isn’t concerning in itself.

 E-liquid flavorings are a possible source of danger that hasn’t been well-studied.
 Most flavorings are a mixture of many chemical compounds, and it’s likely that some are worse for lung health than others.
 Until recently, these flavorings were used strictly in products that were eaten, not inhaled.
 So toxicology studies have focused on showing that the flavorings are safe for consumption.
 This is an area where the science on vaping needs to catch up.

-A recurring headline has been about diketones like diacetyl being found in some e-liquid.
-This group of flavoring chemicals is believed to be responsible for a deadly disease called popcorn lung when it is inhaled in large quantities (like in the case of workers in popcorn manufacturing facilities).
-Diketones are not present in all e-liquid, but a 2014 study by Dr. Konstantinos Farsalinos concluded that diacetyl and acetyl propionyl are “avoidable risks.”
-Following that, many manufacturers reformulated their products and eliminated them.
+Lots of news stories have been generated about diketones like diacetyl being found in some e-liquid.
+These flavoring chemicals are believed to be responsible for a deadly disease called popcorn lung when they’re inhaled in large quantities (like in the case of popcorn factory workers).
+Diketones are not present in all e-liquid, but a 2014 study by cardiologist Konstantinos Farsalinos concluded that diacetyl and acetyl propionyl are “avoidable risks.”
+Following that, many manufacturers reformulated their products and eliminated the diketones.
 Others began publishing testing showing the levels of the diketones in their products.

-Diketones are present in cigarettes too, at 100-750 times the level of any e-liquid.
-Yet, even though smoking ravages the lungs in other ways, it hasn’t been associated with popcorn lung.
+Diketones are present in cigarettes too, at 100-750 times the level of what’s found in any vaping product.
+Yet, even though smoking ravages the lungs in other ways, it isn’t associated with popcorn lung.
 Considering the much larger quantities of diketones in cigarette smoke, the comparatively small amounts in vapes are not likely to be a threat.
-That’s not to say diketones are safe for inhalation, but the safer choice between vaping and smoking is clear, considering the amounts present.
+That’s not to say diketones are safe for inhalation, but the safer choice between vaping and smoking is clear, considering the small amounts present in e-liquid.

 Smoking causes and contributes to a variety of oral health problems.
 Of course, it’s well-known that smokers are at high risk for mouth, throat and esophageal cancers.
 But cigarettes can also cause dental and periodontal disease, including gingival (gum) disorders.
-And cigarette smoke can alter the bacteria in the mouth (microbiome), making existing periodontal problems worse.
+And cigarette smoke can alter the bacterial ecology inside the mouth (the microbiome), making existing periodontal problems worse.

-The authors describe a small study that suggests vapers may have increased prevalence of nicotine stomatitis (which is, oddly, not caused by nicotine), a condition caused by heat that creates lesions in the mouth.
+The authors describe a small study that suggests vapers may have increased prevalence of nicotine stomatitis (which is, oddly, not related to nicotine), a condition caused by heat that creates lesions in the mouth.
 This is a minor condition that typically resolves itself when the source of heat (typically a pipe) is eliminated.

 Cancers form when toxins damage a cell’s DNA and cause it to grow out of control.
-A tumor can remain local, or the cancer can spread, and even move from one organ to another.
+A tumor can remain local, or the cancer can spread, and even move from one organ to another (metastasize).
 Most people are familiar with cigarette smoking as a cause of lung cancer.
-Lung cancer kills more Americans than any other kind of cancer, and most (but not all) lung cancer victims are smokers.
+Lung cancer kills more Americans than any other kind of cancer, and most (but not all) lung cancer victims are smokers or former smokers.

-Smoking can cause many other kinds of cancer too, because cancers can form not just in areas that have contact with the smoke, but also from smoke byproducts in the bloodstream and organs.
+Smoking can cause many other kinds of cancer too, because cancers can form not just from direct contact with smoke particles, but also from smoke byproducts in the bloodstream and organs.
 According to the Centers for Disease Control and Prevention (CDC), smoking can cause cancer almost anywhere in the body.